rust-lang/rust/text/0000-release-channels.md

 `since` parameter.

-(Occassionally unstable APIs may be deprecated for the sake of easing user transitions, in which case they recieve both the `stable` and `deprecated` attributes at once.)
+(Occassionally unstable APIs may be deprecated for the sake of easing user transitions, in which case they receive both the `stable` and `deprecated` attributes at once.)

 ### Checking `#[feature]`